atthabrizi/CS50_notes/readme.md

 The materials in this notebook are based on Harvard's CS50 course, which is available online [here](https://www.youtube.com/watch?v=IDDmrzzB14M&list=PLhQjrBD2T380F_inVRXMIHCqLaNUd7bN4).

-**Note:** The notes might not be organized by weeks and will be uploaded as they become ready, not necessarily in chronological order.
+**Note:** The notes might not be organized by weeks and will be uploaded everytime I finished my study session, not necessarily in chronological order.
+I added the approximate progress percentage of each notebooks.

 ## Notes:
 - Each folder is dedicated to a specific week or topic.